SAP-samples/btp-build-resilient-apps/03-PrepareBTPTrial/README.md

-# Prepare and configure your SAP Business Technology Platform environment
+# Prepare and configure your SAP Business Technology Platform (Trial) environment

 ## Introduction

-You will now prepare your SAP Business Technology Platform (Trial) account, configure the needed entitlements and configure your account for the subsequent steps of this extension scenario.
+You will now prepare your SAP Business Technology Platform (Trial) account for the subsequent steps of this extension scenario.

 #### Event Mesh Setup